-Amtrak offers sleeping accommodations on long-distance train routes to make the journey more comfortable.
-There are dedicated “sleeper cars” that have private rooms, and meals, coffee and water are included in the ticket price.
+Amtrak offers sleeping accommodations on overnight routes to make the journey more comfortable.
+There are several different types of private rooms to choose from on Viewliner (one-level) and Superliner (two-level) trains.
+No matter which room you book, meals, coffee, and bottled water are included in the ticket price.

-Read on to learn about each room type (including how many people can fit in the room) to determine which option is best for you.
+Read on to learn about each room type (including amenities and how many people can fit in the room) to determine which option is best for you.

 Maximum occupancy: 2